 - Describe how the primary carbon cycle processes of photosynthesis, respiration, decomposition, ingestion and combustion transport and transform carbon compounds as they move throughout Earth's Geosphere and Biosphere.

-- Identify the major carbon reservoirs and describe how carbon is stored in these reservoirs.
+- Identify the four major carbon reservoirs and explain how carbon can move from one reservoir to another.

-- Provide examples of the various time scales at which carbon moves through Earth's spheres.
+- Provide examples of the various time scales at which carbon moves through Earth's Geosphere and Biosphere.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.

 - Stop and Think questions are intended to help your teacher assess your understanding of the key concepts and skills you should be learning from the lab activities and readings.

 - Discuss questions are intended to get you talking with your neighbor.
 These questions require you to pull some concepts together or apply your knowledge in a new situation.

 Your teacher will let you know which answers you should record and turn in.